The new 7Aug19 staff-supported version of LAMMPS runs on CPUs and the newer rtx2080 GPUs (NVIDIA):

 Installed YES: package PERI

-Installed YES: package PYTHON
+Installed YES: package PHONON

 Installed YES: package QEQ